LlamasAnonymous/3D_File_Mgmt/README.md

 - Help button with documentation on a PDF file

+- Automatically opens the Help PDF file when you launch the script for the first time after install/update

 # Get started (IMPORTANT)

 - Before starting the script, make sure that you execution policy is set correctly by entering the following command into a powershell admin window: Set-ExecutionPolicy Unrestricted -Force